 It’s also a tiny bit unfair, because your opponent never has to build their base.
 You’ll always be playing as the invader against a pre-built scenario.
 This allows the computer to cheat mercilessly and do things you cannot; like starting with giant reserves of cash, repair or build structures on land not connected to their base, and start with a fresh force of goons on defense.
 Luckily, while they have the resources to wipe you off the map, their main forces will just wait politely for you to find and engage them (just don’t attack a harvester!).
 By keeping to yourself, you keep the streams of enemy scouts to a trickle.
-This suggests that the intent is not so much to hunt you down and take you out early, but to populate their base to prevent you from overrunning it in the first five minutes – to build a mighty wall that you must then smash through.
+The intent is to populate their base enough to prevent you from steamrolling it in the first five minutes – to build a mighty wall that you must then smash through.